1,000+ Opportunities

 We encourage organizations to carefully review the Foundation’s funding priorities before submitting an Interest Form to ensure strong alignment with the mission and objectives of the Lancaster Law Foundation.
 Fill out the Program Interest Form

-Based on current listing details, eligibility includes: 501(c)(3) public charities that operate in and serve residents of Lancaster County, PA, aligned with the Foundation's justice access mission.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) public charities that operate in and serve residents of Lancaster County, PA, aligned with the Foundation's justice access mission.
+Confirm the full requirements in the official notice before applying.